What Is a Bridging Loan

 To conclude, bridging loans are designed to ‘bridge’ the gap between a sale and a purchase when finances are tight.
 It’s fast, doesn’t require a high income, and can help you secure fixer-uppers for business or interests.
 However, the downside to all this is that it has much higher interest rates, you’d lose the property if you fail to pay it back, and even go under a temporary financial crunch if you need to manage two loans and properties at once.
 We hope this blog helped answer the question, ‘Are bridging loans a good idea?’
 For more information, please contact us today.

-What is the bridging loan approval process?
+4 What is the typical term of a bridging loan